boweizhou/Traffic_Sign_Classifier/README.md

 ![alt text](https://github.com/boweizhou/Traffic_Sign_Classifier/blob/master/images1/original_image.png)
 ![alt text](https://github.com/boweizhou/Traffic_Sign_Classifier/blob/master/images1/gray_image.png)

-As next step, I normalized the image data and gain smaller numbers.
+As next step, I normalized the image data.
+This will transfer the inputs to become well conditioned data to have zero mean and equal variant.
+This will make OPTIMIZER a lot easier to do it job later on during the training.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.